A List of Famous Ring Advertisements

 It’s all just a waste of s p a c e

 Americans spend more on shoes, jewelry, and watches ($100 billion) than on higher education (Psychology Today).
 As cited in BecomingMinimalist, this one is particularly baffling.
-If you have never heard of “magpie syndrome,” it’s one’s affinity towards shiny objects and it’s much more relevant to humans than corvids.
 You can easily follow the money to find what people value.
 I don’t value jewelry, I won’t give it the time of day, and that goes for any jewelry.

 If you must have jewelry, feel free to use the KonMari method of organizing it and paring it down.
-Also, if you have been the victim of MLM jewelry selling, you may like the following video (not by me) on organizing your shinies.
+Also, if you have been the victim of MLM jewelry selling, you may like the following video on organizing your shinies.